VassilisPallas/gvs/README.md

 gvs is a version manager for go, designed to be installed per-user, and invoked per-shell. gvs works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix and macOS.

-> Windows will be supported in a later version.
+:warning: Windows will be supported in a later version.

 ## Installation

 `gvs` is available for MacOS and Linux based operating systems.

-> Make sure to delete any Go versions installed already before installing `gvs`.
+:warning: Make sure to delete any Go versions installed already before installing `gvs`.

 ### MacOS